Square Kilometre Array

 The Square Kilometre Array (SKA) is an intergovernmental international radio telescope project being built in Australia (low-frequency) and South Africa (mid-frequency).
 The combining infrastructure, the Square Kilometre Array Observatory (SKAO), and headquarters, are located at the Jodrell Bank Observatory in the United Kingdom.
 The SKA cores are being built in the Southern Hemisphere, where the view of the Milky Way galaxy is the best and radio interference is at its least.

-Conceived in the 1990s, and further developed and designed by the late-2010s, when completed it would have a total collecting area of approximately one square kilometre as originally conceived.
+The name refers to the notional size of the telescope's collecting area, not to the extent of the entire telescope array, which is far larger.
+Conceived in the 1990s, and further developed and designed by the late-2010s, the intention is that when completed it will have a total collecting area of approximately one square kilometre as originally conceived.
 The design of the first phase of SKA, scheduled as of 2025 for science operation in 2032, consists of 21000 m2 of collecting area of dishes.
 It will operate over a wide range of frequencies and its size will make it 50 times more sensitive than any other radio instrument.
 If built as planned, it should be able to survey the sky more than ten thousand times faster than before.
 With receiving stations extending out to a distance of at least 3,000 km from a concentrated central core, it will exploit radio astronomy's ability to provide the highest-resolution images in all astronomy.

 The SKAO consortium was founded in Rome in March 2019 by seven initial member countries, with several others subsequently joining; as of 2021 there were 14 members of the consortium.
 This international organisation is tasked with building and operating the facility.
 The project has two phases of construction: the current SKA1, commonly just called SKA, and a possible later significantly enlarged phase sometimes called SKA2.
 The construction phase of the project began on 5 December 2022 in both South Africa and Australia.

 History

 The Square Kilometre Array (SKA) was originally conceived in 1991 with an international working group set up in 1993.
 This led to the signing of the first Memorandum of Agreement in 2000.

 In the early days of planning, China vied to host the SKA, proposing to build several large dishes in the natural limestone depressions (karst) that dimple its southwestern provinces; China called their proposal Kilometer-square Area Radio Synthesis Telescope (KARST).

-Australia's first radio quiet zone was established by the Australian Communications and Media Authority on 11 April 2005 specifically to protect and maintain the current "radio-quietness" of the main Australian SKA site at the Murchison Radio-astronomy Observatory.
+Australia's first radio quiet zone was established by the Australian Communications & Media Authority on 11 April 2005 specifically to protect and maintain the current "radio-quietness" of the main Australian SKA site at the Murchison Radio-astronomy Observatory.